yuanlihelen/yuanlihelen.github.io/index.md

 ---
 Title: Welcome to Yuan's Personal Github Website
-Description: Here is how she learns Coding
+Description: Here is how she learns coding
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.